accanto-systems/marketplace/docs/basic-demo.md

 ## Kill a VoIP PBX virtual machine

 In the Openstack UI, kill a VoIP Server VM.
 After 3 periods of missing integrity metrics, a healing event will be triggered in the lifecycle manager.
 This will bring the VoIP PBX instance through a set of opinionated patterns until the VoIP network service is brought back into an overall state of Active.

+## Using Behaviour Runner to Automate scale testing

+Clean up environment by doing XYZ

+...

+## Using behaviour running in CICD

+...